If you are looking for the best aquarium plants for shrimp then you are at the right place.

 Ideal water parameters

-The ideal temperature for the proper growth of Red root floater is between 70 to 80 degrees Fahrenheit and its pH tolerance ranges between 6.5 to 7.5.
+The ideal temperature for the proper growth of Red root floater is between 70 to 80 degrees Fahrenheit and its pH tolerance range is between 6.5 to 7.5.

 Check the latest price of this plant at Amazon.com here